elliechhetri/101514070_comp3123_labtest2/README.md

 ## Notes
 - node_modules is ignored
 - Screenshots of app and Postman results are attached in the submission document

+## Screens / Output Description

+- Screen 1: Initial page with the Weather App title and empty search box.
+- Screen 2: Weather result for Ottawa, CA (shows icon, temperature, feels like, humidity, wind).
+- Screen 3: Weather result for New York, US with updated values.
+- Screen 4: Postman request showing query params (q and appid) for Toronto.
+- Screen 5: Postman JSON response from OpenWeatherMap for Toronto.

+The actual screenshots are included in the submitted PDF/DOCX document.